ntopulos/CurrencyConverterECB/README.md

 $CurrencyConverterECB->convert(1,'USD','EUR', '2013-08-28');
 ```

-You can also access the exchange rates array:
+You can also access the exchange rates array (current day rates):
 ```php
 $CurrencyConverterECB->exchange_rates;
 ```